aderox20/GPTOS/README.md

 - Package management via Alpine's `apk-tools`.
 - Works in QEMU and real hardware (x86_64).
 - Custom init and initramfs setup for lightweight boot.
+(btw dont use this in real hardware pls)
 ---

 ## Build from Scratch